Frequently Asked Questions

 Who does the ABE-LA program serve?

-Note: that we do not generally serve students directly.
+Note: we do not generally serve students directly.
 (Please see related FAQ below.)

 I am a student (or the parent of a student) who is interested in participating in ABE.
 What can I do to get involved?

-If your teacher does not want to participate in ABE but you are still interested in getting involved, please contact us, and we may be able to point you to other opportunities.
+If your teacher does not wish to participate in ABE but you are still interested in biotechnology education and career exploration, please contact us, and we may be able to direct you to other opportunities.

 I am a teacher who is interested in participating in ABE.
 What should I do to participate?

-The first and only step to becoming an "ABE teacher" is to attend one of our teacher training workshops that is open to new teachers.
-Due to high demand, interested teachers must apply to attend our workshops and are not automatically guaranteed the opportunity to participate.
+The first step to becoming an "ABE teacher" is to attend an ABE training workshop.
+Due to high demand, interested teachers must apply to attend our workshops and are not automatically guaranteed an opportunity to participate.

 Upcoming workshops and application links are posted on our "Workshops" page.
-You can also contact us to be placed on our interest list.
+You can contact us or fill out our New Teacher Survey to be added to our interest list and receive announcements about upcoming workshops!

-Once you are trained, you are officially an "ABE teacher," and you become eligible to sign up to borrow the materials you need to be able to implement the ABE labs in your classroom.
+Once you are trained, you officially become an "ABE teacher" and are eligible to sign up to borrow ABE kits that include the equipment, supplies and reagents required to implement ABE labs in your classroom.

-We have distribution centers (i.e., facilities where we prepare and store the lab materials that we distribute to teachers) located in Camarillo (at CSUCI), Pasadena (at Pasadena Bio), Woodland Hills (at Pierce College), and Fullerton (at Fullerton College).
-Teachers within driving distance of one of these centers can participate in our program.
-The exception is San Diego County, since those teachers should participate in the ABE-San Diego program.
+ABE-LA has 6 distribution centers (i.e., facilities where ABE-LA site coordinators/lab technicians prepare and store lab materials to be distributed to teachers) located in Camarillo (at CSUCI), Pasadena (at Pasadena Bio Collaborative), Woodland Hills (at Pierce College), Orange County (at Fullerton College), South Los Angeles (at LA Trade Tech), and the San Fernando Valley (at LA Mission College).
+Teachers within driving distance of one of these centers can participate in ABE-LA.
+Teachers in San Diego County should participate in ABE-San Diego.

-Currently, we serve schools in the following counties: Ventura, Los Angeles, Orange, San Bernardino, Tulare, Riverside, Kern, and Santa Barbara.
+Currently, ABE-LA serve schools in the following counties: Ventura, Los Angeles, Orange, San Bernardino, Tulare, Riverside, Kern, and Santa Barbara.